Arch A. Moore Jr.: Personal life

 Moore married Shelley Riley in 1949.
 The two had met while students at WVU.
 They have three children.
 His daughter Shelley Moore Capito is the current senior United States senator from West Virginia.
 Moore's grandsons, Moore Capito and Riley Moore, are also politicians.

+Newly inaugurated West Virginia Governor Arch A. Moore Jr. was approved for membership in the Sons of the American Revolution on January 21, 1969.
+His qualifying Patriot ancestor was Private James Jones, who served in the Prince William County, Virginia militia.

 Moore died in Charleston on January 7, 2015, at the age of 91, one day after his daughter, Shelley Moore Capito, was sworn in to the United States Senate.
 When asked about his legacy, he said he was proud of his three terms as governor.
 "You'll run into Arch Moore stories for the rest of your life, and nine and a half out of ten will be positive," he told West Virginia Public Broadcasting in 2007.
 "I'm still working on the other half."

 In 2006 former West Virginia Tax Commissioner Brad Crouser, who served during Governor Moore's third term, published the first biography of Moore, Arch: The Life of Governor Arch A. Moore Jr.

 Moore's political papers are housed at the West Virginia and Regional History Center at West Virginia University.
 This collection contains documents from his time as a Congressman and governor.